RVirmoors/rvirmoors.github.io/_posts/2025-08-30-september.md

 [<img src="/images/cardiacs-lsd.png" alt="cardiacs lsd" style="width: 128px; float:right; padding: 4px">](https://alphabet-business-concern.bandcamp.com/album/lsd)

 Finally, the one thing in September I'm most looking forward to has nothing to do with me.
 It's [the release of the long-awaited final (?) album](https://inews.co.uk/culture/music/cardiacs-tim-died-album-impossible-finish-3838088) from my favourite band, [Cardiacs](https://www.cardiacs.net/).
-If you haven't heard them, my obsession started with these [two](https://youtu.be/OxhuQWKwbqY) [videos](https://youtu.be/N5QYijFfOaQ).[^1] I've been hopeful but quite nervous about what this new album would turn out like, but much of my apprehension was put to rest when it was revealed that [Mike Vennart](https://vennart.bandcamp.com/) (ex Oceansize) sings on it.
-It looks like they'll be touring with him on vocals, which judging by his performance [singing Dirty Boy](https://youtu.be/sYT1oo4tICE), should be an unmissable event!
+If you don't know them, my obsession started with these [two](https://youtu.be/OxhuQWKwbqY) [videos](https://youtu.be/N5QYijFfOaQ).[^1] I've been hopeful but quite nervous about what this new album would turn out like, but much of my apprehension was put to rest when it was revealed that [Mike Vennart](https://vennart.bandcamp.com/) (ex Oceansize) sings on it.
+It looks like they'll be touring with him on vocals, which judging by his performance [singing Dirty Boy](https://youtu.be/sYT1oo4tICE), should be an unmissable gig!

 [^1]: I got into Cardiacs in early 2008, a few months before leader Tim Smith fell ill, putting all band activities on indefinite halt.
 Including, obviously, the November '08 London show which I'd already got my ticket for...
 I can't express how much Tim's music has meant for me, and it's so wonderful that many others have been keeping it alive.